Bacteria in urine

 The presence of bacteria in your urine is not always an indication of a urinary tract infection (UTI).

-That being said, when the bacteria reach a certain level and give rise to symptoms, it can mean that the bladder, urethra, ureters or kidneys have become infected.
+That being said, when the bacteria reach a certain level they can give rise to symptoms, which can mean that the bladder, urethra, ureters, or kidneys have become infected.